BillBote/mysql-base/README.md

 check intervals: SELECT column-name FROM table-name WHERE column-name BETWEEN value1 and value2;

 check NULL: SELECT column-name FROM table-name WHERE column-name IS NULL;

+## 6. filter 2--WHERE clause
+In this part, we combine simple mathematical operators with some logical operators like AND,OR.

+AND: SELECT column-name FROM table-name WHERE condition1 AND condition2;

+OR: SELECT column-name FROM table-name WHERE condition1 OR condition2;

+AND and OR: divided by ();

+IN: SELECT column-name FROM table-name WHERE column-name IN interval;